mdda/mdda.github.io/_posts/AI/2019-09-29-presentation-at-AI-Day-th.md

 ### Presentation Link

-Sam Witteveen and I have been running the TensorFlow and Deep Learning group in Singapore for over two years now, and we were once again invited to speak at the AI Day Thailand in Bangkok.
+Sam Witteveen and I have been running the TensorFlow and Deep Learning group in Singapore for over two years now, and we were once again invited to speak at the [AI Day Thailand](https://dev.wi.th/event/aiday2019) in Bangkok, run by GDG Thailand.

 My talk was titled "Transformers and Unicorns", and outlined:
 *  The principles of operation of Transformer-based models